 - High cholesterol

 - Increased sweating

 - Bone or muscle pain

 These are not all the possible side effects of letrozole.
-Patients should talk to their doctor about what to expect with treatment with letrozole.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with letrozole.

 Things to know about letrozole

-Because some women have reported experiencing dizziness, drowsiness, and fatigue while taking letrozole, women should not drive or operate machinery until they know how letrozole affects them.2
+Letrozole may cause dizziness, drowsiness, and fatigue.
+Do not drive or operate machinery until you know how letrozole affects you.2

 For more information, read the full prescribing information of letrozole.